LearnWeb3DAO/Flow-Track/FNS-Part-1.md

 The mental model for this function is that a third-party is calling the `deposit` function on a user's public NFT collection, thereby 'depositing' an NFT in that user's collection.
 To do so, they provide a `NonFungibleToken.NFT` resource, which in our case would be the `Domains.NFT` resource.
 They can do this by, for example, first calling `withdraw` on their own collection to get access to the NFT resource.

-We typecast the provided resource as a `Domains.NFT` resource to get access to it's `id` and `nameHash` properties.
-Then we check it hasn't expired yet, because if it has, we shouldn't let it be transfered.
+We typecast the provided resource as a `Domains.NFT` resource to get access to its `id` and `nameHash` properties.
+Then we check it hasn't expired yet, because if it has, we shouldn't let it be transferred.
 We then update the owner of the NFT.

 The interesting part is this line:
 ```javascript